lgersman/pragmatic-angular/README.md

 ?

-You don't need to use them anymore (... *except in very very rare cases*).
+You dont need to use them anymore (... *except in very very rare cases*).

-This [AngularJS] module contains just 24 lines of code which can reduce your web application size massively.
+This [AngularJS] module contains just a few lines of code which can reduce your web application size massively.

-You don't need to read anymore documentation for all the [AngularJS] modules wrapping  [jQuery] plugin.
+You dont need to read documentation for all the [AngularJS] modules wrapping  [jQuery] plugin anymore.

-Learn the [jQuery] plugin of your choice and you can instantly use it within [AngularJS].
+Know the [jQuery] plugin of your choice and you can instantly use it within [AngularJS].

 Live examples :